microsoft/azure-spring-apps-training/03-configure-monitoring/README.md

 ## Configure log aggregation

 There are actually three ways to access your application's logs: [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction/?WT.mc_id=azurespringcloud-github-judubois), [Azure Events Hub](https://docs.microsoft.com/en-us/azure/event-hubs/?WT.mc_id=azurespringcloud-github-judubois), and [Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/get-started-portal/?WT.mc_id=azurespringcloud-github-judubois).
-We will focus here on Log Analytics as it's the most common one, and as it's integrated into Azure Spring Cloud.
+We will focus here on Log Analytics as it's the most common one, and as it's integrated into Azure Spring Apps.

-[Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/get-started-portal/?WT.mc_id=azurespringcloud-github-judubois) is part of [Azure Monitor](https://azure.microsoft.com/en-us/services/monitor/?WT.mc_id=azurespringcloud-github-judubois), which is well-integrated into Azure Spring Cloud and which we will also use for metrics monitoring.
+[Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/get-started-portal/?WT.mc_id=azurespringcloud-github-judubois) is part of [Azure Monitor](https://azure.microsoft.com/en-us/services/monitor/?WT.mc_id=azurespringcloud-github-judubois), which is well-integrated into Azure Spring Apps and which we will also use for metrics monitoring.

 Having completed the setup in [Section 00](../00-setup-your-environment/README.md), you should have a Log Analytics workspace named `sclab-la-<unique string>` in your resource group for this workshop.
-We must now configure our Azure Spring Cloud instance to send its data to this workspace.
+We must now configure our Azure Spring Apps instance to send its data to this workspace.

-- Navigate to the Azure Spring Cloud instance  in Azure Portal and select "Diagnostic settings" in the "Monitoring" section of the navigation pane:
+- Navigate to the Azure Spring Apps instance  in Azure Portal and select "Diagnostic settings" in the "Monitoring" section of the navigation pane:

 ![Diagnostic Settings](media/01-diagnostic-settings.png)